Thinking beyond borders

 An individual is treated as a resident of Bangladesh if that person stays in Bangladesh for 182 days or more in any income year; or 90 days or more in an income year if that person has previously resided in Bangladesh for a period of more than 365 days during the 4 preceding years.
 Residence is determined in Bangladesh purely on the period of presence in Bangladesh, irrespective of residency in other countries.
 Short-term visitors and dependents of foreign nationals not earning any income in Bangladesh are not taxed and are not required to file a tax return in Bangladesh.

-Tax laws list seven sources of income: salaries, interest on securities, income from house property, agricultural income, income from business or profession, and capital and other gains.
+Tax laws list seven sources of income: salaries, interest on securities, income from house property, agricultural income, income from business or profession, and capital gain and other issues.

 In general, all remuneration and benefits received by an employee who is resident in Bangladesh, or for services rendered in Bangladesh, are taxable.
 Taxable remuneration and benefits include salary, bonuses, commissions, accommodation allowances, transport benefits, education allowances for children, employer-provided domestic assistance and medical allowances.